top of page

 BIBIANA GAMA

 Bibiana Gama, MBA is a Program Director at Physicians for Peace.
-In this role she develops and executes education and training strategies for surgical and burn care programs in Colombia, Peru, Dominican Republic and Nicaragua.
+In this role she develops and executes education and training strategies for surgical and burn care programs inin Malawi, Tanzania, Guatemala, El Salvador, Honduras, Nicaragua, Panama, Costa Rica, Colombia, Peru, and the Dominican Republic.

 Bibiana was born in Bogota, Colombia where she earned her bachelor's degree in Systems Engineering from Los Andes University.
 After working in Colombia for almost 8 years in a software company, she relocated to West Lafayette, Indiana where she received a master’s degree in Business Administration from Purdue University.